junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The laptop search bar has a new frequent search words: "giant monster".
 It turns out people online tend to report even more witnesses of something huge and monstrous than that of holy or hellish.

-Dean picks the roads no one walks or drives, the roads in between trees and on the mountains.
+Dean picks the roads no one walks or drives, the roads in between trees and deep in the mountains.
 The mountains where legends say giant monsters and pre-history creature lives.

 He runs into a lone vampire making a living hunting bears, and a goat-masked creature living in the woods that turns out to be a fairy.
 But not another "yeti" or "bigfoot", certainly no mention at all of any creature with trench coat-colored skin.

-The snow starts melting by the road of the Midwest and lake area.
+The snow starts melting by the road of the Midwest and Lake area.
 It's been months since Colorado, even longer since Purgatory.
 Leviathans fade into memory of a previous life, demons and Apocalypses are like stories that other people tell.

 Once, in the middle of the night, on his way driving to Montana, Dean finds himself wondering, if this is gonna be the rest of his life.
 Drifting on the road, searching, alone, not even hunting, not really.
 Just looking, finding, going after the angel that he lost.